Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 The Case for Lifecycle Thinking in Marina Investment

 Waterfront maintenance is materially more expensive than equivalent inland maintenance.
 Underwater repairs require dive crews.
 Limited access elevates mobilization costs.
 Marine exposure accelerates degradation rates.
-And operational disruptions during repair, closed berths, displaced tenants, halted services, carry revenue consequences that never appear in a construction budget.
+And operational disruptions during repair, closed berths, displaced tenants, halted services carry revenue consequences that never appear in a construction budget.

 The most defensible investment position is a well-engineered, durable system with a documented maintenance plan, not the lowest construction bid.
 For premium resort developments, port authority infrastructure, and large-scale residential marinas, this distinction separates facilities that appreciate in value from those that become liabilities.